lsilva01/operating-bitcoin-core-test/managing-wallets.md

 Wallets created before version 0.13 are not HD and must be backed up every 100 keys used since the previous backup, or even more often to maintain the metadata.

-### 1.5 Restoring the Wallet From a Backup
+### 1.6 Restoring the Wallet From a Backup

 To restore a wallet, first a directory must be created in the `walletdir` with a name that the user wants the wallet to be named, and then copy the backup file into that directory.
 The copied file must be named `wallet.dat`.

 Then the user can load the wallet passing the name of the newly created directory as parameter.

 ```
 $ mkdir ~/.bitcoin/wallets/restored-wallet
-$ cp ~/Backups/backup-01.dat ~/.bitcoin/wallets/restored-wallet/wallet.dat
+$ cp -n ~/Backups/backup-01.dat ~/.bitcoin/wallets/restored-wallet/wallet.dat
 $ bitcoin-cli loadwallet "restored-wallet"
 ```